YulinChen12/Food-recipe-prediction-model/README.md

 2. **Feature Engineering**: We derived new features such as average ratings, preparation times, and counts of specific ingredients or tags (like 'health' mentions in reviews).

+### Prediction Problem Definition

+**Type of Problem**: We are tackling a regression problem where the continuous response variable is the 'calories' of a recipe.

+**Response Variable**: The chosen response variable is the caloric content of each recipe.
+This variable is pivotal for anyone monitoring their calorie intake or seeking to understand the nutritional value of different recipes.

+**Evaluation Metric**: We opted for the Root Mean Square Error (RMSE) as our primary evaluation metric.
+RMSE is particularly suitable for regression problems as it penalizes larger errors more severely, providing a more accurate reflection of the model's performance.